 The US Centers for Disease Control and Prevention states "no epidemiologic evidence suggests that traditional waste-disposal practices of health-care facilities (whereby clinical and microbiological wastes were decontaminated on site before leaving the facility) have caused disease in either the health-care setting or the general community."

 Medical waste can also include non-infectious hazardous components.
 These might be materials that are deemed hazardous by their ignitability, corrosivity, reactivity, or toxicity to living organisms.
 Hospitals produce radioactive waste because radioactive materials are used in both diagnosis and therapy.
-And “Sharps” - waste physical devices that can pierce or lacerate the skin - are a risk in waste that leaves medical facilities.
+And “Sharps” - physical objects that can pierce or lacerate the skin - are a risk in waste that leaves medical facilities.

-Remember: just because a material has microorganism in it, does not mean it poses a large risk.
+Remember: just because a material has microorganism in it, does not mean it poses a high risk.
 Human bodies harbor many types of microorganisms.
 (Saying a body is "infected" is something else, and its meaning is context specific.)
 The material in the large intestines (fecal matter) has about 4 trillion bacteria per gram.
 Skin and mucous membranes have a thousand or more microorganisms per square centimeter - some areas of the body more than others.
 Many species of microorganisms live on mucous membranes and are considered normal flora.
 When the integrity of these barriers is challenged (e.g. microorganisms penetrate the skin or the mucous membrane), this creates an opportunity for an infection to occur.

 Experts say the most risky type of medical waste as far as transmitting diseases is microbiological waste such as you might find at a laboratory.